pvaelli/Bioinformatics/BLAST_DatabasesAndSearch.md

 mv path-to-your-file/filename.fasta ~/Desktop/BLAST+/Input
 ```

 To make the database, we run the `makeblastdb` command.
-Copy the below code into a text editor and modify the paths and filenames to match your own computer.
+Copy the code below into a text editor such as [TextWrangler]() and modify the paths and filenames to match your own computer.
 For me, the code looks like this.
 You need only change the file paths and file names.
 Note:
 +Putting /User/pvaelli/Desktop oddly did not work, but using a "~" sign to represent /Users/pvaelli does work.
 +You will need to remove the hard returns before each flag in the code.
 I added them to make the code easier to read.